-It’s interesting to hear my friends talk about beer because you know what, it sounds exactly like the sort of processes we bakers go through to make a great loaf of bread.
-Yeast, bacteria, fermentation, sugar & starches, and temperature control: all the things we wrestle and wrangle with to cajole those tall, dark loaves out of the oven.
-As one of my friends quipped, “fermentation, man, it’s a wonderful thing.”
+It’s interesting to hear my friends talk about beer because, you know what, it sounds exactly like the sort of processes we bakers go through to make a great loaf of bread.
+Yeast, bacteria, fermentation, sugar and starches, and temperature control are all the things we wrestle and wrangle with to cajole those tall, dark loaves out of the oven.
+As one of my friends quipped, “Fermentation, man, it’s a wonderful thing.”
 Indeed.

-You might have heard somewhere, at some point, that beer merely is “liquid bread.”
+You might have heard somewhere, at some point, that beer is merely “liquid bread.”
 Well, there is a little bit of truth to that statement.
-German monks adhering to their religious duties at certain times of the year2 would abstain from eating almost all solid foods.
+German monks adhering to their religious duties at certain times of the year (strict rules for some monks denote that they are not allowed to eat solid food during certain periods of the religious calendar, most notably Lent) would abstain from eating almost all solid foods.
 One way to “cope” with this restriction was to cook and ferment their bread grains, thereby converting their bread into “liquid bread” to be consumed in copious quantities.
 It sounds more like a 46-day party than religious atonement.

 I digress.
 As my friends and I chatted on, and I discovered more and more about their process, I found there is a fair amount of waste when a batch of beer is made.
 Grains that are soaked to release starches as food for brewer’s yeast are mostly thrown out after they produce what’s needed, wasting what could be used as a nutritious component to many dishes.
 More on the process below, but I asked a few of them to save their spent grains for me so I can perform a set of test bakes and determine what taste profile these grains would have on the resultant bread.
 In a few words: a very hearty bread.
 I’ll get back to the taste and flavor later on, but that sums it up in a nutshell.